-The U.S. Department of Justice (DOJ), Office of Justice Programs' (OJP) Bureau of Justice Assistance (BJA) is pleased to announce that it is seeking applications for funding for the Prison Rape Elimination Act: Demonstration Projects to Establish "Zero Tolerance" Cultures for Sexual Assault Program.
-This program furthers the Department's mission by providing resources to states, local governments, and federally recognized tribes to implement comprehensive approaches to address the detection, prevention, and response to sexual abuse within confinement environments.
+The U.S. Department of Justice (DOJ), Office of Justice Programs' (OJP) Bureau of Justice Assistance (BJA) is pleased to announce that it is seeking applications for funding for the Prison Rape Elimination Act (PREA) Demonstration Projects to Establish "Zero Tolerance" Cultures for Sexual Assault Program.
+This program furthers the Department's mission by providing resources to state governments to implement comprehensive approaches to address the detection, prevention, and response to sexual abuse within confinement environments.

-Prison Rape Elimination Act: Demonstration Projects to Establish "Zero Tolerance" Cultures for Sexual Assault Program FY 2011 Competitive Grant Announcement
+PREA Demonstration Projects to Establish "Zero Tolerance" Cultures For Sexual Assault in Local Adult and Juvenile Correctional Facilities FY 2012 Competitive Grant Announcement